 These nappies are the ones that make up the majority of my (rather large) cloth nappy stash.
 The Little Lamb version is available in three sizes, but we only used size 1 (to fit approx. 7-20lbs) and size 2 (to fit approx. 20-38lbs) before R moved out of them when we toilet trained her.
 As the name suggests, these nappies are made up of a waterproof outer layer and a microfiber inner layer creating a pocket to insert the bamboo absorbent layer.

 These nappies are really simple to use, all you have to do is fold the absorbent bamboo insert and pop it inside.
+They come with a double gusseted outer layer, gentle elasticated edging, bamboo insert & microfiber lining.

 The bigger she got, the heavier she would wet (who knew that such a small human being could hold so much wee?!)
 To increase the absorbency of the nappies for these massive wees, we added in the Little Lamb double thickness bamboo boosters.
 I used them inside the pocket nappies alongside the folding insert.